 How does Ezoic calculate how much you earn?

 Unlike AdSense, Ezoic tends to focus on EPMV rather than RPM.
-EPMV stands for “Earnings Per Thousand Visitors”.
-This is how much money you earn, for every 1,000 visits to your website.
-It is calculated as follows:
+EPMV stands for “Earnings Per Thousand Visitors.”
+It shows how much money you earn for every 1,000 visits to your website.

 EPMV = Total Earnings divided by (Visitors / 1,000).
 Here’s an example of a calculation: